xorbitsai/xoscar/doc/source/getting_started/quickstart.rst

 Compute Pi
 ----------

-Finally, we invoke the ``estimate`` method on each actor, gathering their individual outputs to calculate the value of Pi.
+Finally, we invoke the ``estimate`` method on each actor, leveraging the parallelism provided by Xoscar for efficient computation and distribution of the estimation task, and finally gather their individual outputs to calculate the value of Pi.

 .. code-block:: python